Survival for testicular cancer

 • around 90 out of every 100 men (around 90%) survive for 5 years or more after diagnosis

-Intermediate prognosis is the same as good prognosis.
-But your markers are higher.
-They are moderately above normal (S2 in the TNM staging system).
+Intermediate prognosis is the same as a good prognosis.
+But your markers are moderately higher.

 Poor prognosis